 Usually, the person who lives in the house pays the bill.
 Sometimes the landlord pays the water bill if they've included it in the tenancy agreement.
-It's your responsibility to check who's paying the bill.
+It's your responsibility to check who's responsible for paying the bill.
 How to pay your energy bill

 Paying by cheque